Code-Institute-Submissions/MS1-infinity-gym/README.md

 **As the site owner, I want to be able to inform visitors of the class timetables.**
 *   The user can find a simple and clear timetable (Monday-Sunday) on the timetable page.
 *   The user can easily download the timetable in the footer of the page.
+This page will open on a seperate pagina.

     <img src="assets/testing/testing-footer.jpg" width="50%" height="50%">